‘Days Of Our Lives’ Spoilers: Gabi Starts To Lose Control, Eric Moves Back In With Nicole

 Xander was beyond thrilled to hear Sarah’s declaration of love, and the pair will quickly fall into bed together.
 However, some fans are worried that the relationship is already doomed due to the shocking secret that Xander has been keeping from Sarah.

-Last month, it was revealed that Sarah’s baby had died after birth due to complications of a car accident that Sarah was involved in while on her way to the hospital to deliver the little girl.
+Last month, it was revealed that Sarah’s baby had died after birth due to complications of a car accident that Sarah was involved in while on her way to the hospital.

-Xander, with the help of his uncle Victor Kiriakis (John Aniston), switched Sarah’s child with that of Brady Black (Eric Martsolf) and Kristen DiMera’s (Stacy Haiduk) daughter, leading Brady and Kristen to believe that their baby had died.
+Xander, with the help of his uncle, Victor Kiriakis (John Aniston), switched Sarah’s child with that of Brady Black (Eric Martsolf) and Kristen DiMera’s (Stacy Haiduk) daughter, leading Brady and Kristen to believe that their baby had died.

-When Sarah finds out about the betrayal she’ll likely be furious with Xander, and their romance could be over before it ever really gets a chance to begin.
+When Sarah finds out about the betrayal, she’ll likely be furious with Xander, and their romance could be over before it ever really gets a chance to begin.

-Meanwhile, Days of Our Lives fans will also see Eric Brady (Greg Vaughan) will move back in with the love of his life, Nicole Walker (Arianne Zucker) now that they’ve reconciled.
+Meanwhile, Days of Our Lives fans will also see Eric Brady (Greg Vaughan) move back in with the love of his life, Nicole Walker (Arianne Zucker), now that they’ve reconciled.
 The duo will seemingly go back to life as it was before the paternity scandal rocked their relationship.

-Eric will likely need to lean on Nicole once he finds out that his child with Sarah died, and the daughter he believed to be his own is actually his niece.
+Eric will likely need to lean on Nicole once he finds out that his child with Sarah has died, and the daughter he believed to be his own is actually his niece.